Join the Marines: Plot

-Phil shows great physical strength and leadership qualities, and he is rapidly promoted to the rank of corporal, and later, the acting frst sergeant.
+Phil shows great physical strength and leadership qualities, and he is rapidly promoted to the rank of corporal, and later, the acting first sergeant.
 He volunteers for duty in the South Seas and singlehandedly quashes a rebellion by challenging the natives to spear-throwing competitions that win their respect.
 When commissioned as a second lieutenant, Phil plans his resignation but faces a revolt by the natives, who do not respect Phil's replacement.